Title: The Trials of Brother Jero

 In private, Brother Jero embodies everything a religious leader should not be.
 He tricks his followers but at the same time he publicly presents himself as a spiritual authority.

-As the story progresses, Jero faces various challenges, including conflicts with his wife.
-Unlike his followers, his wife sees right through the person he presents to the public and knows he is deceitful.
+As the story progresses, Jero faces various challenges, including conflicts with Chume’s wife, Amope.
+Chume is one of his followers but unlike Chume, Amope sees right through the person he presents to the public and knows he is deceitful.
 He also faces challenges with another rival preacher who poses a threat to his position.